-Guide on how to install and configure the cache plugin
+Guide on how to install and configure the WP Super Cache plugin

-A cache plugin generates static pages and improves the site pagespeed.
-The cached pages are stored in the memory and when a user makes a request, the process skips the PHP execution and the database requests and delivers the pages from the cache.
+A cache plugin generates static pages and improves the site page speed.
+The cached pages are stored in the memory.
+When a user makes a request, the process skips the PHP execution and the database requests and delivers the pages from the cache.

 - Use the search bar to look for WP Super Cache and install the plugin.

-To set the plugin you have to go to wp-admin area and open the plugin settings pane, it’s located in Setting->WP Super Cache.
-We tested this plugin and we recommend the following configuration:
+To set up the plugin, you have to go to the wp-admin area and open the plugin settings pane.
+It’s located in Setting->WP Super Cache.
+We tested this plugin, and we recommend the following configuration:

 - Caching On (Recommended)

 Advanced – enable the following options: